 Is this all?
 No, as there are a couple of recommended steps to follow once a product is ready to go public.

-In agile iterative programming, testing is a continuous process, conducted simultaneously to coding and design in every iteration.
+In agile iterative programming, testing is a continuous process, conducted simultaneously with coding and design in every iteration.

-Such mission critical application must be covered with automated tests to absolutely minimize the risk of errors.
-One can reduce some initial costs and start with only manual testing on the MVP phase but it is critically important to cover main functionality with automated tests before going into production as we will be dealing with real money here.
+Such a mission-critical application must be covered with automated tests to absolutely minimize the risk of errors.
+One can reduce some initial costs and start with only manual testing on the MVP phase but it is critically important to cover the main functionality with automated tests before going into production as we will be dealing with real money here.

-In our project we wanted to eliminate the human error factor and speed up our testing cycles.
-So our code was covered with unit test on the code level, automated API level tests and automated UI tests on the mobile apps.
+In our project, we wanted to eliminate the human error factor and speed up our testing cycles.
+So our code was covered with unit tests on the code level, automated API level tests, and automated UI tests on the mobile apps.